The Scintilla Way: A Framework of Skillsets for Changemakers

 Navigating Complexity - Holding Nuance & Paradox: Our polarised world often demands binary thinking - us vs them, right vs wrong, this vs that - but transformation requires holding multiple perspectives simultaneously.
 This involves developing comfort with ambiguity, the knowledge that two things can be true at once, and skills for facilitating dialogue across difference.

 Power Literacy & Stewardship: Understanding how power operates and learning to work with it ethically is crucial.
-This includes recognising your own power, using it with care and intention, and helping redistribute power in ways that serve collective flourishing.
+This includes recognising your own power, using it with care and intention, and helping challenge or redistribute power in ways that serve collective flourishing.

 Nonviolence & Conflict Reconciliation: In a world with increasing conflict and violence, nonviolence offers an embodied and relational path to transformation.
 This involves developing both the philosophical understanding and practical skills to engage with conflict as a creative rather than destructive force.